 Application Process - Masters of Arts in Counseling

 The Graduate Studies Office and the Admission Committee of the Master of Arts in Counseling program welcome your application for graduate study at Doane University.
 In order to be considered for the program, you must complete the application process outlined below.
 Once all application materials have been received, the Student Screening and Progress Review Committee will review your application.
 Please complete this process as soon as possible.
-Application review and selection interviews will be held in June, October, and March each year.
+Application review and selection interviews will be held in June and November of each year.

 All applicants must hold a baccalaureate degree from a regionally accredited institution.
 Undergraduate coursework must include a minimum of 15 credit hours in psychology or a related field and 3 credit hours in statistics.